Sheriff's Office Public Affairs

 Using a variety of traditional and non-traditional communications tools, the Sheriff's Office strives to communicate important information about our services and initiatives to the public through various programs and community events.
 By engaging groups such as the Citizen's Advisory Council, the JCSO also garners information and feedback from the community to help make Jefferson County a safe place to live, learn, work, and play.

 The Sheriff's Office uses a variety of social media platforms to keep the public engaged in, and informed of, our services, initiatives, programs, and events.
-From public safety messages to more in-depth stories featuring deputies and civilians, citizens learn about all aspects of the Sheriff's Office on platforms such as Facebook, Twitter, Snapchat, Instagram, and LinkedIn.
+From public safety messages to more in-depth stories featuring deputies and professional staff, citizens learn about all aspects of the Sheriff's Office on platforms such as Facebook, Twitter, Snapchat, Instagram, and LinkedIn.